ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 \end{aligned}
 $$

-Our best model, EfficientNet-B1 trained on a larger, non-augmented dataset of 332,786 samples, achieves a Top-1 validation accuracy of 64.72% and a balanced Top-1 mapped accuracy of 53.99%, with an overall accuracy of 41.77%.
+Interestingly, the regions can also be adapted to countries, allowing for a comparison of these predictions.
+As shown in Table 1.4, EfficientNet-B1, which was trained on a large, non-augmented dataset of 332,786 samples, achieves a Top-1 validation accuracy of 64.72% and a balanced Top-1 mapped accuracy of 53.99%, with an overall accuracy of 41.77%.
 This performance is notable given the dataset's unequal distribution and the restrictions on the subset of countries.

 $$
 \begin{aligned}